 I can barely see to write I’m so exhausted.
-For the first time in years, I’ve just ‘done’ closing weekend.
+For the first time in years, I’ve just ‘done’ closing weekend (Space and Ushuaia).
 In true Ibiza fighting spirit I have dependents and responsibilities so despite hell and high water we are up, kids at school and working.

 Going to a club in Ibiza on an ordinary day, is a big commitment, let alone during closing weekend.
 First there is the matter of what to wear.
 Now, if you pitched up in jeans or shorts no one would blink an eyelid but let’s face it, this is also one of those opportunities you’ll have to go to town.
 A few weeks back I saw this incredible bodysuit slash leotard shiny tassly number at the sparkling boutique in Babylon Beach.
 It was a lot of euro for a little fabric.
 Mutton, lamb, I hear you mutter, maybe, I respond but if you can’t do it here, or as a contestant on Strictly, then where else?
 I nearly bottled out, but my desperation allowed my ego to be boosted by my 10 year old daughter, who told me how amazing the ‘item’ was (I honestly don’t think it has a name as a garment in its own right).
 OH thought I was joking, then assumed it was for aforementioned daughter.
 Luckily our first closing weekend stop was at Ushuaia and their Super Hero closing theme gave every punter a satin (polyester) cape and mask.
 So just before I could become completely self conscious about the bits that were sticking out where they really shouldn’t have been, bearing in mind most of the rest of the revellers looked like super-models or worse still, those who could have been super-models but turned the gig down in favour of loftier pursuits, my cotton candy pink superhero cape came into its own.
 Within half an hour I had one round my shoulders and a second donated one around my waist.